 Factors that place you at higher risk for breast cancer are:

 These recommendations apply to women of average risk who do not have a gene mutation, strong family history of breast cancer, or other major risk factors.
 Regardless of risk, women of all ages should be seen by their physician on a regular basis as part of general screening.

-If you believe you are at high risk, speak to your doctor or be seen at our Center for Cancer Genetics and Prevention to determine which types of cancer screening tests are best for you, and how often you should be screened.
+If you believe you are at high risk, speak to your doctor or request an appointment at our Center for Cancer Genetics and Prevention to determine which types of cancer screening tests are best for you, and how often you should be screened.